Product Categorization: A Guide to Organizing your Products

 Product hierarchy is best stored and preserved in one central location.
 One where all business systems and departments can access in a snap.
 A PIM which holds products and attributes is where businesses can establish their taxonomic structure.
 From there, it’s easier to propagate that structure across various platforms and channels.
 As the business grows, it’s a breeze to reassess and update the product hierarchy as needed, all from one place: the PIM.

-If you want to learn more about how implementing PIM can help optimize your product organization and management of product data, schedule a demo today or visit us at www.catsy.com.
+If you want to learn more about how implementing PIM can help optimize your product organization and management of product data, schedule a demo of our PIM and DAM systems today or visit us at www.catsy.com.

 FAQs